DevExpress/testcafe/docs/articles/documentation/reference/test-api/requesthook/README.md

 ## Response Handler

-Finally, the [onResponse](onresponse.md) asynchronous method is called.
+At the last step, the [onResponse](onresponse.md) asynchronous method is called.
 This is an abstract method in the base class.
 Override it in the descendant to handle the response.

 ```js
 async onResponse (event) {